-In the four-dimensional case, the vector multiplet scalars, bare monopole operators, and dressed monopole operators are lifted to Wilson loops, 't Hooft loops, and dyonic loops, respectively, in 4d \(\mathcal{N}=2\) supersymmetric gauge theory on \(S^1 \times \mathbb{R}^3\).
-In other words, 3d Coulomb branch operators arise from the Kaluza-Klein reduction along the \(S^1\)-direction of 4d BPS loop operators.
-Consequently, the algebra of loop operators gives rise to the quantized Coulomb branch of a 4d \(\mathcal{N}=2\) gauge theory on \(S^1 \times \mathbb{R}^3\), providing a trigonometric deformation of the 3d quantized Coulomb branch via Kaluza-Klein modes.
+In the four-dimensional case, the vector multiplet scalars, bare monopole operators, and dressed monopole operators are lifted to Wilson loops, 't Hooft loops, and dyonic loops, respectively, in 4d \(\mathcal{N}=2\) supersymmetric gauge theories on \(S^1 \times \mathbb{R}^3\).
+In other words, 3d Coulomb branch operators arise from the Kaluza--Klein reduction along the \(S^1\) direction of 4d BPS loop operators.
+Consequently, the algebra of loop operators gives rise to the quantized Coulomb branch of 4d \(\mathcal{N}=2\) gauge theories on \(S^1 \times \mathbb{R}^3\), providing a trigonometric deformation of the 3d quantized Coulomb branch via Kaluza--Klein modes.
 Furthermore, it is expected that the algebra of loop operators in certain gauge theories coincides with the quantized K-theoretic Coulomb branch.
 For example, in 4d \(\mathcal{N}=2^*\) \(U(N)\) gauge theory, one can explicitly show that the quantization of loop operators coincides with the polynomial representation of the spherical DAHA of \(\mathfrak{gl}_N\)-type \cite{Okuda:2019emk}, which is isomorphic to the quantized K-theoretic Coulomb branch.

-A natural question arises as to whether different types of DAHA appear in the Coulomb branch of 4d \(\mathcal{N}=2\) gauge theories or in the K-theoretic Coulomb branch.
-In this paper, we study the quantized Coulomb branch of 4d \(\mathcal{N}=2\) \(Sp(N)\) gauge theory with four fundamental hypermultiplets and one hypermultiplet in the anti-symmetric representation.
-For the \(Sp(1) \simeq SU(2)\) gauge theory, we explicitly show that the deformation quantization of a generator of loop operators agrees with the polynomial representation of the spherical DAHA of \((C^{\vee}_1, C_1)\)-type .
-For the \(Sp(N)\) gauge theory with \(N \geq 2\), we conjecture that the quantized Coulomb branch is isomorphic to the spherical DAHA of \((C^{\vee}_N, C_N)\)-type .
-We demonstrate that Wilson loops form a Laurent polynomial ring invariant under the Weyl group action of \(C_N\)-type , and that the quantization of the minimal charge 't Hooft loop coincides with the Koornwinder operator appearing in the polynomial representation of the spherical DAHA.
+A natural question arises as to whether different types of spherical DAHA appear in the Coulomb branch of 4d \(\mathcal{N}=2\) gauge theories or in the K-theoretic Coulomb branch.
+In this paper, we study the quantized Coulomb branch of 4d \(\mathcal{N}=2\) \(Sp(N)\) gauge theory with four fundamental hypermultiplets and one hypermultiplet in the antisymmetric representation.
+For the \(Sp(1) \simeq SU(2)\) gauge theory, we explicitly show that the deformation quantization of a generator of the loop-operator algebra agrees with the polynomial representation of the spherical DAHA of \((C^{\vee}_1, C_1)\)-type.
+For the \(Sp(N)\) gauge theory with \(N \geq 2\), we conjecture that the quantized Coulomb branch is isomorphic to the spherical DAHA of \((C^{\vee}_N, C_N)\)-type.
+We demonstrate that Wilson loops form a Laurent polynomial ring invariant under the Weyl group action of type \(C_N\), and that the quantization of the minimal charge 't Hooft loop coincides with the Koornwinder operator appearing in the polynomial representation of the spherical DAHA.